yabets143/Network-Traffic-Sonification/README.md

 ### Basic Usage

-for windows replace the GUID with yours on line 13 on the sonify.py
+⚠ for windows replace the GUID with yours on line 13 on the sonify.py

 to find your specific default Wi-Fi interface GUID on powershell
 ```powershell
 netsh wlan show interfaces
 ```
+then copy the GUID value

+Basic Usage
 ```
 # Start monitoring with default settings (requires Admin privileges)
 python sonify.py